-One quarter turn of the push rod will change the gap by approx. .019".
-After adjusting the push rod, carefully reposition the push rod to align the pin holes.
-Replace the pin and retainer, and remove the temporary spacer.
-During the readjustment procedure, note that the contact wipe and contact gap dimensions specified previously must be maintained.
-The contact gap and contact wipe are inversely related: increasing one decreases the other and vice-versa.
-Also, note that no more than one half turn total of the push rod should be required when readjusting for contact sequence.
+1/4 turn of the pushrod (2) will change the air gap by approx. .019.
+After rotating the pushrod, carefully reposition the moving contact and pushrod vertically to align the pin holes.
+Replace the pin and retainer.
+During the readjustment procedure note that the contact wipe and air gap dimensions, specified previously, must be maintained.
+No more than 1/2 turn total of the pushrod should be required when readjusting for contact sequence.